micuat/hydra-book/README.md

 Preface
 --------

 Hydra is an analog-synth-like coding environment for real-time visuals.
-It is created by Olivia Jack and is [open-source](https://github.com/ojack/hydra).
+It is created by Olivia Jack and is [open-source](https://github.com/hydra-synth).
 You can simply open [Hydra editor](https://hydra.ojack.xyz) to start coding.

 ### For those who just started

 There are a few resources besides this book:

-* [The official documentation](https://github.com/ojack/hydra#Getting-Started) is a good resource to get started,
+* [The new official documentation](https://hydra.ojack.xyz/docs/#/) is a good resource to get started,
-* [Hydra Functions](https://ojack.xyz/hydra-functions/) is an interactive webpage to see functions and its usages,
+* [Hydra Functions](https://hydra.ojack.xyz/functions/) is an interactive webpage to see functions and its usages,
-* [Function list](https://github.com/ojack/hydra/blob/master/docs/funcs.md) covers all the functions available in Hydra,
+* [Hydra Garden](https://hydra.ojack.xyz/garden/) is a place for inspirations,
-* and [Hydra Patterns on Twitter](https://twitter.com/hydra_patterns) is a way to get inspirations from other artists.
+* and while not updated anymore, [Hydra Patterns on Twitter](https://twitter.com/hydra_patterns) is a way to find sketches from other artists.

 Also Flor and Naoto gave an introductory workshop, which can be found here: